chpladmin/chpl-website/README.md

 #### E2E testing

 By default, E2E tests will be executed against http://localhost:3000/.
-This URL can be configured at runtime with the parameter `baseUrl`.
-For example: `ENV='Environment you want to run on' yarn e2e --baseUrl http://www.example.com/` would set all tests to run against www.example.com
+To run against different environments, pass ENV variable with 'dev', 'qa' ,'stage' options.
+For example: `ENV='Environment you want to run on' yarn e2e` would set all tests to run against environment passed in.

-ENV options are 'dev', 'qa', 'stage'

 If a single spec file should be tested, instead of all of them, the command `ENV='Environment you want to run on' yarn e2e --spec path/to/file.spec.js` will exercise only that spec file